Cueshé: History

+In March 2005, Cueshé decided to move to Manila.
+To do so, their manager closed his talent agency to focus solely on the band, some members dropped out of college while others left their jobs.
+They were signed to BMG Records two months later.
+They were one of the first Filipino artists to be signed under the merger between BMG Records and Sony Music.
+Their song "Stay" became Cueshé's debut single.
+The group then achieved hit singles ("Stay", "Sorry", "Ulan", "Can't Let You Go" and "24 Hours"), a double platinum album (Half Empty Half Full), and multiple accolades within the span of a year.
+Their style of music led them to be associated with the slang term pogi rock.
+The band also contributed to The Eraserheads' tribute album, Ultraelectromagneticjam!: The Music Of The Eraserheads, on which they sang their own rendition of "Hard To Believe" (originally from the album Sticker Happy; released in 1997).

 Less than a year later, the band released their second album, Back to Me.
 The new album contained ten new tracks, all of which were written by the band members themselves.
 The first single from the album was of the same title, followed by three more singles "Borrowed Time", "Bakit?" and "Pasensiya Na".
 Being fans of The Beatles, they also did a cover of the John Lennon hit single "Jealous Guy".
 In 2008, a third album was released entitled Driven, which spawned the three singles "BMD", "There Was You" and "Minsan".
-In 2010 the band release their fourth and latest album Life, containing the singles "Pangako", "Lupit", and "Sana".
+In 2010 the band released their fourth and latest album Life, containing the singles "Pangako", "Lupit", and "Sana".

-The band also made a contribution to The Eraserheads tribute album, Ultraelectromagneticjam!: The Music Of The Eraserheads, on which they sang their own rendition of "Hard To Believe" (originally from the album Sticker Happy; released in 1997).

 The band also recorded the theme song of the Philippine television series Asian Treasures entitled "Walang Yamang (Mas Hihigit Sa 'Yo)", which is included in the repackaged version of their album Back to Me.

 In 2015, the band released a new single titled "Ikaw Lamang" and announced they were to release a new album soon.
 The music video premiered in September 2015.
+Since 2015, they have focused on their live performances, performing at regional music festivals and other events.

+In 2025, the band was chosen to perform the theme song for the 2025–26 PBA season entitled, Solid.
+They performed the song live on the opening ceremony of the season on October 5, 2025.